 Durability is a big one in the vinyl vs timber flooring debate.
 But we think it’s hard to overlook the toughness and durability of vinyl.
 Vinyl flooring resists water quite well, and it’s very resistant to scratching.
 That means it’s likely to be lower maintenance and longer lasting than timber.
 However, timber can be sanded and recoated to bring it back to its showroom glory, which is certainly an advantage.
 As to the victor – you decide!

 Can you combine vinyl and timber flooring?
 Here’s what we reckon

-For those who can’t chose, the question might arise as to whether you can combine timber and vinyl.
+For those who can’t choose, the question might arise as to whether you can combine timber and vinyl.
 Rather than pitting one against the other in a vinyl vs timber flooring showdown, why not get the best of both worlds?
 Well, it’s not quite that simple.
 Placing the two products side by side will only reveal distinctions that wouldn’t otherwise be apparent.